“I’ve been through worse.”

 I wrote a previous post about another hero of a different type and persuasion, John Lewis.
 What they both seem to share is an uncanny ability to turn the other cheek and to rise above the hatred they have every right to feel.
 That kind of humility in leadership was once more common.

 Post Script: John McCain returned to the Senate bearing a scar from his recent surgery in time for its health care debate.
-He voted in favor of proceeding with debate, but ultimately voted against the final measure apparently because he did not agree with some of the terms and did not trust the assurances given him that the Senate would be able to vote again once the House had acted.
+He voted in favor of proceeding through debate, but ultimately voted against the final measure apparently because he did not agree with some of the terms and did not trust the assurances given him that the Senate would be able to vote again once the House had acted.
 It seems perhaps that he believed there is room for integrity, even in sausage-making.